BlocksKit/BlocksKit/README.md

 License
 =======

 BlocksKit is created and maintained by Zachary Waldowski under the MIT license [(hello, nice to meet you)](https://github.com/zwaldowski).
-All of the included code is licensed either under BSD, MIT, or is in the public domain.
-The project itself is free for use in any and all projects.
+All of the included code is licensed either under BSD, MIT, or is in the public domain.  **The project itself is free for use in any and all projects.**  You can use BlocksKit in any project, public or private, with or without attribution.

 Unsure about your rights?
 [Read more.](http://www.opensource.org/licenses/mit-license.php)